| Southern

 West" for it's spectacular viewing bay where the gray whales showoff

 on their migration down the coast to California.
+We

 recommend you stay in the romantic village of Yachats, at Overleaf